nicercode/2016-02-01-ResBaz/lessons/01-intro_r/rstudio-basics.md

 tutor: Rich
 ---

-*Note: Most of this intro to RStudio was written by Jenny Bryan.
+*Note: Most of this intro to RStudio was written by Jenny Bryan and updated by Rich FitzJohn.
 I will not go through this material separately but please feel free to review in your own time.*

 RStudio is a free and open source R integrated development environment.
 It provides a built in editor, works on all platforms (including on servers) and provides many advantages such as integration with version control and project management.